ysoniwal/tensorflow-deep-learning/README.md

 # tensorflow-deep-learning

-There are 10 notebooks + 1 fundamentals notebook in this repo.
+There are 11 notebooks in this repo.
 These are created as part of Tensorflow Deep Learning course on [Udemy](https://www.udemy.com/course/tensorflow-developer-certificate-machine-learning-zero-to-mastery/)

 Description:
 | Notebook      | Topics covered |